 This is another house swap site, but with a twist.
 This site caters to those with second homes worth half a million dollars or more.
 The way it works is that you list your upscale property and wait for it to be approved.
 Once approved, you have to pay a $2,500 initiation fee.
 From there, you list your property for other members to use and list the exact weeks other members can use it.
 Depending on the value of your property and the amount of time you allow it to be used, you will be given credit in the form of keys.
 The more keys you are awarded, the more options you have to find and stay at other members’ homes.
 Once you find a place and someone chooses your place, then terms are agreed upon, and you pay an exchange rate beginning at $395.

-If your trip is a little longer, like a month or two, then HomeSuite might be the place for you.
-This relatively new start up caters to people looking for short-term housing.
-HomeSuite prides itself on providing less expensive furnished apartments than other major vacation rental sites, and makes it easier to find a place that allows monthly leases.
+If your trip is a little longer, like a month or two and you’re a business traveler, then 2nd Address might be the place for you.
+2nd Address prides itself on providing less expensive furnished apartments than other major vacation rental sites, and makes it easier to find a place that allows monthly leases.
 You search by city and date, and you can choose short-term, long-term, or a month-to-month lease.
 Right now, it’s only in Los Angeles, San Francisco, New York City, Washington, D.C., Chicago, and Seattle.
 But, they’ve announced plans to move into the Boston and San Diego markets.

 HomeAway is a vacation rental marketplace owned by Expedia.
 It runs and operates more than 10 other vacation rental sites.
 Luxury Rentals from HomeAway is one of them.
 It’s labeled an exclusive, luxury vacation site.
 It’s another way for high-end travelers to stay in distinguished properties which include homes and high-end hotels.
 The company says these villas and mansions are put through a rigorous screening process before being offered to travelers.
 And, their inventory might make any competitor jealous.
 Instead of choosing cities, you search this site by continents, countries, and regions.
 Choose from Africa, Asia, the Caribbean, Central America, Europe, Mexico, Canada, South America, Oceania, and the U.S. Once a location is chosen, you enter dates and the number of people staying with you.
 Then it shows a list of homes available.
 For example, in South America it listed a luxurious, lakefront house in Patagonia, Argentina for about $700 a day for the month of May.
 In Africa, we spotted a villa in the Seychelles for $1,265 per night for the same month.
 Prices can be higher or lower depending on the location, size of the property, and time of year.
 But, looking at Luxury Rentals’ large selection is akin to looking through the Neiman Marcus Christmas Book.